tacticalbison/tb-html-personal-site/README.md

 Relevant Article by Joel Spolsky:[The Absolute Minimum Every Software Developer Absolutely, Positively Must Know About Unicode and Character Sets (No Excuses!)](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/)

+**<u>CSS Selectors:</u>** Angela did a fantastic job of explaining why CSS selectors are more useful when using classes vs id's.
+I used this time to also explore the power of the `:hover` pseudo class.
+This has some serious potential, however - it is NOT mobile friendly, so more research shall have to be done to make something that could be used to draw attention when an user is on a mobile device.

 ---

-**<u>Personal notes</u>**: I would recommend these sections of this course to anyone wanting to get a refresher of basic HTML.
+**<u>Personal notes</u>**: I would recommend these sections of this course to anyone wanting to get a refresher of basic HTML and basic CSS concepts.
 I intentionally took these sections to expose myself to more pure HTML coding.
 I am grateful as, combined with past experience in JavaScript, I can see connections I wasn't able to fully understand before.
 An example: I had known that you can set actions of a form using JavaScript, but did not realize that basic actions could also be done in pure HTML.
 Understanding the foundations will only unlock more knowledge for me in the future.

 ---